Phixyn/PhinyxEngine/README.md

 The API documentation was generated with [DoxyGen](http://www.stack.nl/~dimitri/doxygen/) and can be found in the `doc/html` folder.
 Open `index.html` in a web browser to get started.

-## Compiled Static Library
+## Compiled Library

-PhinyxEngine can be used as a static library.
+PhinyxEngine can be linked as a library when compiling your game.
 See the project's [Releases](https://github.com/IMDCGP207-1617/game-engine-implementation-Phixyn/releases) for the latest `.lib` file.

 ## Example Game